em-foundation/emscope/README.md

 Use of **EM&bull;Scope** centers around a _capture directory_ &ndash; populated initially with raw signal data acquired through the `emscope grab` sub-command.&thinsp;  Within the latter mode, you'll physically connect a **Joulescope** [JS220](https://www.joulescope.com/products/js220-joulescope-precision-energy-analyzer) or **Nordic** [PPK2](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2) to your target embedded system.

-In practice, you'll typically begin using **EM&bull;Scope** with captures previously grabbed by others and then published within a curated **Git** repository.&thinsp; To support the examples which follow, we've prepared the [em-foundation/bleadv-captures](https://github.com/em-foundation/bleadv-captures/blob/dev-25.0.2/README.md) repo which you'll provision locally.
+In practice, you'll typically begin using **EM&bull;Scope** with captures previously grabbed by others and then published within a curated **Git** repository.&thinsp; For now, we'll rely upon the [em-foundation/BlueJoule](https://github.com/em-foundation/BlueJoule/blob/dev-25.0.2/README.md) benchmark repo to support the examples which follow.

 > [!WARNING]
-> The `bleadv-captures` repo stores (large) `emscope-capture.zip` files using **Git LFS** pointers.&thinsp; We'll soon illustrate how to clone this repo as well as deflate its `emscope-capture.zip` files onto your host computer using `emscope pack --unpack`.
+> The `BlueJoule` repo stores (large) `emscope-capture.zip` files using **Git LFS** pointers.&thinsp; We'll soon illustrate how to clone this repo as well as deflate its `emscope-capture.zip` files onto your host computer using `emscope pack --unpack`.

-At this stage, you would use the `emscope scan` and `emscope view` commands to explore raw signal data captured at an earlier time &ndash; as if you had just executed `emscope grab`.
+Once provisioned locally, you would use the `emscope scan` and `emscope view` commands to explore raw signal data captured at an earlier time &ndash; as if you had just executed `emscope grab`.

 Only the original supplier of the raw data, however, would use `emscope pack` to create `emscope-capture.zip` files.&thinsp; The supplier would then commit this file (and other **EM&bull;Scope** artifacts) into the capture repository &ndash; ready for downstream consumption by others.

 > [!IMPORTANT]
-> All of these captures record the energy consumed by different embedded HW/SW configurations otherwise performing the _same_ application task &ndash; transmitting a stock BLE packet on all three advertising channels once per-second with 0&thinsp;dB of radio power.
+> All `BlueJoule` captures record the energy consumed by different embedded HW/SW configurations otherwise performing the _same_ application task &ndash; in this case, transmitting a [prescribed BLE packet](https://github.com/em-foundation/BlueJoule/blob/dev-25.0.2/README.md#application) on all three advertising channels once per-second.
 >
-> We hope this embryonic repository will encourage others to contribute captures for a wide range of embedded BLE systems &ndash; enabling more rational and robust comparative benchmarks between different HW/SW providers who all claim "ultra-low-power".
+> We hope our embryonic `BlueJoule` repository will encourage others to [contribute captures](https://github.com/em-foundation/BlueJoule/blob/dev-25.0.2/README.md#contributing) for a wide range of embedded BLE systems &ndash; enabling more robust comparative benchmarks between different HW/SW providers who all claim _"ultra-low-power"_.

 ## Examples